Exclusive: Space firm founded by billionaire Paul Allen closing operations - sources

 Some people still identify themselves as current Stratolaunch employees despite having taken a new job with a different company.

-(Reporting by Eric M. Johnson in Seattle and Joey Roulette in Orlando, Florida; additional reporting by Bill Rigby in New York; editing by Greg Mitchell and Matthew Lewis)
+(Reporting by Eric M. Johnson in Seattle and Joey Roulette in Orlando, Florida; additional reporting by Bill Rigby in New York; editing by Greg Mitchell, Matthew Lewis and Cynthia Osterman)

 By Eric M. Johnson and Joey Roulette